joeytwiddle/significant-white-space/README.md

 Curl and decurl are minimal; they do their job and exit.
 However the safe-curl and safe-decurl operations do some extra checking: they invert the generated file and compare the result to the original file, emitting a warning if they do not match.
 This is useful to discover any formatting style in your code that SWS does not consider canonical (the sws standard).

+The safe modes generate a few backup and temp files.
+You can remove them with:

+    % rm **/*.(bak|inv)

+    % rm **/*.sws

 ## Sync

     % sws sync src/

 The sync command can be used to transform a tree of files automatically.
-De-curled files will be written with the `.sws` extension appended (e.g. `MyClass.java.sws`).
-The user may then edit either the curly file or the sws file, and on its next run sync will update the other file in the pair.
+In a project of curly files, it will generate sws files from them, or vice-varsa in a project of sws files.
+The user may then edit either a curly file or the corresponding sws file, and on its next run sync will update the other file in the pair.

+So you can edit sws files in your favourite text editor, and sync will update the curled files ready for compilation.
+Or you can edit the curled files through a powerful IDE, and sync will update the sws files to match.

-A good place to use sync would be at the top of your build chain.
+A good place to call `sws sync` would be at the top of your build chain.

-If no argument is provided, sws sync will search everything below the current folder.
-If that does more than you hoped it would, you may want to delete all the files it generated: **/*.(sws|bak|inv)  (By default sync generates more files than it really needs to, to aid debugging and reverting.)
+If no argument is provided, sync will search everything below the current folder.

+Note that sync current uses safe mode.
+An option should be made available to disable this.

 Sync searches the current folder and subfolders for all sws or sws-able files (by a default or provided extension list), and will sync up any new edits based on which file was modified most recently.
 This allows the user to edit files in either format, without having to worry about the direction in which changes will be propagated!
 Thus a single project can be edited both through its sws files, and through its traditional files, for example using an IDE such as Eclipse.

+There is a danger here.
+That is to make some edits to one file, forget to run sync, and then make some edits to the other file in the pair.
+The next time sync is run, the more recently saved file will be transformed, overwrite the other one and losing the first set of edits.
+The solution to this is to run sync often and early.
+Adding to the build chain is good.
+Alternatively, your editor may be able to triggers a call to sws when a file is saved, Vim users can find examples below.

 ------------------------------
-# Trying it out
+# Installation

-Check out the project, and install dependencies:
+Check out this project, and install dependencies:

     % aptitude install haxe neko
     % haxelib install hxcpp